Welcome to Homeschooling in Alberta!

 I’ve done all the legal stuff now what do I really need to do to do this thing called home schooling?

 FIND a local support group (this is not usually a part of your school board but can be….).
 The school board should provide a good listing of local support groups for you.
 I can’t stress this enough – although this has nothing to do with the “legal” part of homeschooling it will mean the difference between a successful homeschooling journey versus one where you struggle on your own.
-If they don’t provide a listing for you, you can find a good listing here http://www.aheaonline.com/index.php/resources/support-groups or do a search on the internet that is location specific.
+Check out Facebook or search on the internet that is location specific.

-Lori Desrosiers has been home educating in Alberta for 11 years.
+Lori Desrosiers has been homeschooling in Alberta for 11 years.
 She lives in the middle of everywhere and in the middle of nowhere on her tiny acreage with her husband, two boys and several critters.
-She supports home education with her various groups and activities and she believes in supporting home educators through the laughter and the tears and always having really good coffee on hand!
+She supports home education with her various groups and activities, and she believes in supporting home educators through the laughter and the tears and always having really good coffee on hand!

 Judy Arnall began Alberta Homeschooling Association in 2018.
 She is passionate to support and grow home education in Alberta.
 She has unschooled her 5 children for the past 20 years and has 3 university graduates, 1 child currently in university and 1 happy teenager.
 She wrote The Happy Homeschooling Handbook, Alberta Edition, and also Unschooling To University; relationships matter most in a world crammed with content.